dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 }
 ```

-When resolving or injecting a service with `ScopeTo(name)` reuse DryIoc will look up starting from the current open scope,
+When resolving or injecting a service with `ScopedTo(name)` reuse DryIoc will look up starting from the current open scope,
 through the chain of its parents until the scope with the name is found or we reached the top scope.

 To define a name you may use object of any type with `Equals(object other)` and `GetHashCode()` available.